mattleibow/TizenInstallersPlayground/README.md

 > purposes.
 >
 > The `--skip-sign-check` argument on the install is to disable the signing check during installation
 > because I have not signed these files as I do not have access to any Samsung certificates.
+Also note,
+> this check can be disabled by domain policies, so cannot be relied upon to always work.